Thursday, September 21, 2017

 Crocs: An Example of Market Simplicity

-I'm the expert in Strategic Simplicity℠, and I work with clients in all four areas of Strategic Simplicity: Market Simplicity, Decision Simplicity, User Simplicity, and Operational Simplicity.
+I'm the expert in Strategic Simplicity®, and I work with clients in all four areas of Strategic Simplicity: Change Simplicity, Market simplicity, Decision Simplicity, and User Simplicity.

 Yesterday, I read an article in the Chicago Tribune about Crocs called "Crocs' billion-dollar strategy: Stay ugly".
 It was a good example of market simplicity.